 Thank you very much for serving the scholarly community as a reviewer!

 You have likely already received an e-mail with an invitation to review a particular manuscript.
 If you are able to read the manuscript and provide your opinion of the quality of the research within 4-5 days, please respond and tell us that you will perform the review.
 You will then receive a second email with a .pdf version of the manuscript and a link to the online review form.
-The journal name and the names of the authors will have been removed from the .pdf copy of the manuscript.
+The journal name and the names of the authors may have been removed from the .pdf copy of the manuscript.
 Your review should include both your assessment of the manuscript in its present state and suggestions that the authors can use to improve their manuscript.
 You will receive an e-mail acknowledging your review shortly after you complete the form.
 You will also receive a small honorarium ($50) within two to six weeks if you provide us with your payment information via the form.

 Our review process addresses three important problems in scholarly publishing.
 We note these problems and how our process helps solve them below.

 Research Square is a US-based company with the mission of making research communication faster, fairer, and more useful.
 While Research Square is not a journal publisher or a research organization, most of our employees have research backgrounds and advanced degrees from academic institutions in the US.
 Thus, we know the challenges of publishing and communicating research.
 We constantly search for ways to improve the publishing process so that researchers can focus on their research.
 We carry out our mission by partnering with leading scholarly publishers and building services and tools that solve crucial issues in the publishing industry.
 As an independent organization, we meet the needs of authors, reviewers, and editors by developing innovative solutions to current problems in scholarly publishing while retaining aspects of the existing system that serve the research community well.
 To learn more about the company, please visit (about Research Square); to learn more about the services we offer to publishers, please visit (publishers).